 Both are very Noble in their design language so the shell size is not that small in all fairness but with the long nozzle technique, you can insert them both quite deep and use the tips to get some excellent passive isolation.

 There isn’t a huge amount of difference in the seal either given the similar form factor and curves.
-Both will stick out of the ear slightly but note, the venting on the Viking Ragnar has moved away from the Sultan’s front plate positioning to a more discreet point just in front of the 2-pin connector sockets.
+Both will stick out of the ear slightly but note, that the venting on the Viking Ragnar has moved away from the Sultan’s front plate positioning to a more discreet point just in front of the 2-pin connector sockets.

 The Viking Ragnar cable has been upgraded also from the Sultan’s stock.
 Both are 1.2m but the grade of metals inside the Magnus and the finishing is a step up with that mix of graphene, monocrystalline silver, and a copper-silver alloy as opposed to simpler OCC copper.